etases/EduBlock.Report/Requirement.md

 ## Functional Requirements
 ### System Functional Overview
-The system is designed to provide a platform for school to manage their student's record, information with high security, fast and pivate.
+The system is designed to provide a platform for school to manage their student's record, information with high security, fast and private.

 ### Features
 #### **Account Features**